waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

    :param size: an integer or ``None``

    Set or disable undobuffer.
-If *size* is an integer an empty undobuffer of given size is installed.  *size* gives the maximum number of turtle actions that can be undone by the :func:`undo` method/function.
+If *size* is an integer, an empty undobuffer of given size is installed.  *size* gives the maximum number of turtle actions that can be undone by the :func:`undo` method/function.
 If *size* is ``None``, the undobuffer is disabled.

    .. doctest::
+      :skipif: _tkinter is None

       >>> turtle.setundobuffer(42)